AdRoll/baker/content/en/docs/How Tos/metrics.md

 }
 ```

-In the example, we prefered to use the `MetricsClient` in the `Stats` method to limit
+Here, we chose to use the `MetricsClient` in the `Stats` method to limit the number of
-the number of calls to the client.
-Indeed, calling the `MetricsClient` methods inside
+calls to the client.
+Indeed, since `Stats` gets called once per second, the `MetricsClient` is
-the `Process` method could introduce overheads and performance degradations.
+also called once per second.
+We could have directly called `DurationWithTags` from the
+`Process` method but we would have probably - depending on the frequency of incoming
+records - called it way more often, and this could have potentially introduce some performance
+degradation.